Skip to Content

 We got dressed and drank lots of champagne in reusable champagne flutes.
 The hotel sent up a fruit platter all on reusables!
 I was also given several gifts.
 Danielle did an excellent job of sourcing classy, made-in-the-USA goods from Etsy.

-Focusing on sustainability means you can come up with some really unique bachelorette party ideas that can last beyond the night.
+Focusing on sustainability means you can come up with some really unique or even DIY bachelorette party ideas that can last beyond the night.

-I was also presented with the most beautiful sash that says, “Bride to Be.”
+I was also presented with the most beautiful sash that said, “Bride to Be.”
 I pinned it with the stinkin’ cutest little hen pins.
 We also got screen printed hen party cloth napkins!

 We opted not to do t-shirts.
 I think we all knew we would never wear them again.
 However, I love to wear my hen pin on all sorts of cardigans.